Ralph Waldo Emerson

 Japanese Yoga and 5 Element Theory

 Long interest in health sciences led to my passion for teaching yoga, a path to wellness and balance in life and awakening consciousness.
-Gwynne is fully qualified and certified with the internationally-acclaimed Inspya Yoga School and the Ryoho School of Yoga.
+Gwynne is fully qualified and certified with the internationally-acclaimed Inspya Yoga School, The Ryoho School of Yoga and Graduate Diploma of Yoga Therapy, many courses with Donna Fahri.
 She has studied Ashtanga, Iyengar and Hatha yoga over the span of her long yoga career, with a wide range of teachers from around the world.
 Gwynne travels regularly to attend courses and workshops to update her knowledge and bring depth to her own practice and exploration of the art of yoga.
-Currently Gwynne is actively studying Graduate Diploma of Yoga Therapy.

 Gwynne says: I know the effect Yoga has on my health, the subtle energy of my body, but even more so on my mind and emotional balance.
 Taking care of our physical, emotional and spiritual lives are of profound importance to balance in life, an important investment for a healthy balanced life.

 Social Media: follow Gwynne at

 Sign up for Gwynne’s newsletter (Yogi Byte) at the bottom of this page, she promises to only send good things!

 Gwynne is currently writing 2 books; a collection of seasonal food and yoga drawing on her widely popular blog ”Yogi Byte”.

 “Teach this triple truth to all: a generous heart, kind speech, and a life of service and compassion are the things which renew humanity.¨ The Buddha

 May all beings have health, peace and happiness